Ohio Insure Plan Logo

 Get Quotes

-Introduction of the Equity Indexed Annuity Account
+Equity Indexed Annuity Account Introduction

 Designed to provide a greater return than a traditional fixed annuity, an equity indexed annuity can be a reliable alternative to a brokerage account.
 Several billion dollars have been deposited into these types of accounts as investors seek safety and the potential for above-average returns.